 The basic requirements remain the same except as follows.
 The following statutory clarifications were made, effective September 1, 1993.
 Regarding the Notice of Sale, the entire calendar day on which the Notice of Sale is given is included in computing the 21-day notice period and the entire calendar day of the foreclosure sale is excluded.
-In the case of a debtor's residence, the entire calendar day on which notice of default is given is included in computing the 20-day notice period and the entire calendar day on which notice of sale is given is excluded in computing the 20-day notice period.
+In the case of a debtor's residence, the entire calendar day on which notice of default is given is included in computing the 20-day notice period and the entire calendar day on which notice of sale is given is excluded in computing the 20-day notice period and the entire calendar day on which notice of sale is given is excluded in computing the 20 day notice period.